1994 Brooklyn Bridge shooting: Dead

 Ari Halberstam, a yeshiva student, was killed in the attack.
 He was the son of Devorah Halberstam and David Halberstam, members of distinguished families associated with the Chabad-Lubavitch movement.
 He was raised under the personal supervision of the seventh Lubavitcher Rebbe, Menachem Mendel Schneerson.
 The Halberstam family had ties to the Rebbe as Ari's father worked as a butler and personal manager to the Rebbe.
 The Halberstam family also includes a rabbinic dynasty of its own, Bobov, whose first Rebbe was Shlomo Halberstam.

 On March 1, 1994, Ari Halberstam was visiting the ailing Rebbe at the Manhattan Eye, Ear and Throat Hospital, and was returning to his Brooklyn home via the Brooklyn Bridge.
 On the entrance ramp to the bridge, gunman Rashid Baz opened fire on the van, which also carried more than a dozen other Hasidic students.
 Baz was equipped with a submachine gun, two 9mm guns, and a "street sweeper" shotgun.
 Baz pursued the van across the bridge as he fired in three separate bursts, spraying both sides of the van, before disappearing into traffic.
 During the shooting spree, the gunman reportedly shouted in Arabic "Kill the Jews," expressing revenge for the terrorist massacre of 29 Muslim worshipers at the Cave of the Patriarchs in Hebron by Baruch Goldstein four days prior.
 The attack critically wounded two of the young men and injured two others.

 Halberstam was rushed to St. Vincent's Hospital and was the most severely wounded, having been shot in the head by Baz.
-As a result of the massive brain injuries, Halberstam was pronounced dead five days after the shooting.
+As a result of the massive brain injuries, Halberstam died on March 6, five days after the shooting.

-As the funeral procession took place on Eastern Parkway, outside the central Lubavitcher synagogue at 770 Eastern Parkway, some 10,000 mourners and more than 250 police officers took part in the event, to maintain safety.
+As the funeral procession took place on Eastern Parkway, outside the central Lubavitcher synagogue at 770 Eastern Parkway, some 10,000 mourners were in attendance.
+More than 250 police officers were on hand to maintain safety.
 Halberstam was buried in the Montefiore Cemetery in Queens.